philinat/SkyView/README.md

 # SkyView introduction
 SkyView is an interactive visualization of cloud simulations entirely developped in python by Nathan Philippot.

+From a 3D cloud density field, it creates an image with realistic colors by solving the Rayleigh scattering in clear sky and the mie scattering in clouds, precipitations and aerosols.
+You can also visualize other 3D variables, like buoyancy or wind speed, through non-realistic color emission.
+This tool is made to be interactive, so it the computation has to be fast enough to generate at least 10 frames per seconds.
+In order to reach that goal many approximations were made on the light scattering in the atmosphere, and the resolution of the generated image is decreased if necessary.
+The interactivity allows you to change to move in between the clouds with mouse and keyboard controls similar to video games.
+This is great to visualize the complex 3D structure of clouds.
+And if your dataset has a good enough temporal resolution, you will be able to move in time to see the cloud dynamics.

 # Video examples  #

   [Deep convection until sunset in Amazonia](https://drive.google.com/file/d/1nJelobFSQzIRwt9R8iHG8ormK9alGMrg/view?usp=drive_link "Google drive video")